-Any excessive amount of an erroneous claim for an income tax refund or credit (other than a refund or credit related to the earned income credit) that results from a transaction found to be lacking economic substance will not be treated as having a reasonable basis and could be subject to a 20% penalty.
+Any excessive amount of an erroneous claim for an income tax refund or credit (other than a refund or credit re-

 Undisclosed foreign financial asset understatement.
 For tax years beginning after March 18, 2010, you may be liable for a 40% penalty for an understatement of your tax liability due to an undisclosed foreign financial asset.
 An undisclosed foreign financial asset is any asset for which an information return, required to be provided under Internal Revenue Code section 6038, 6038B, 6038D, 6046A, or 6048 for any taxable year, is not provided.
 The penalty applies to any part of an underpayment related to the following undisclosed foreign financial assets.